A detailed comparison of AI agent observability platforms to help teams monitor behavior, performance, and reliability in production.

 How Arthur Cut Costs by 70% and Scaled AI Governance 3x Faster with UpsolveDiscover how a Fortune 100–backed AI observability leader replaced Grafana, saved tens of thousands in engineering costs, and accelerated time to market.
 Read the full case study to see why Arthur calls Upsolve a “fantastic investment. |

-7 Best AI Agent Observability Platforms in 2025
+6 Best AI Agent Observability Platforms

 Here’s a detailed look at each tool.